tilburgsciencehub/website/content/topics/Computer-Setup/develop-coding-skills/coding-practices/parallel-computing.md

 {{% warning %}}

 The multicore approach is not available on all systems, as it requires support for forking.
 Generally, Unix-like systems such as Mac and Linux allow for this and Windows does not.
+As Google Colab operates on Linux, you can use this on all systems for multicore parallelization!
 The socket approach works on all systems.

 {{% /warning %}}